solarcaratuva/solarcaratuva.github.io/README.md

 Before making your first changes, please contact the Embedded Lead.
 Provide your GitHub username, so you can be given editing rights. <br>

 - A folder will be created for your subteam.
 Put ALL your content in this folder; this is to ensure that the source code for this wiki remains organized.
+    - Put any images in `assets/images/<your subteam>/` instead; otherwise they won't render properly
-    - It is recommended to put any external resources, like PDFs, in the team Google Drive folder and link to them in your pages, rather than putting those files in this repository.
+    - Put any external resources, like PDFs, in the team Google Drive folder and link to them in your pages, rather than putting those files in this repository.
 - A blank landing page will also be created for your subteam, all pages you create should have this page as their 'parent' (described below).

 ## Prerequisites